dnrichardson/coursera_getting_and_cleaning_data/codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions."

+*Once again, the below variables are means of means and means of standard deviations arising from the non-aggregated original data*

 3. tBodyAcc_mean_X
 4. tBodyAcc_mean_Y